rickeycarter/macDeepLearning/compileTensorFlow_1.8.md

 ```
 The last command lists out all versions of TensorFlow that are contained in the repository.
 These change with time so it is helpful to list out the versions prior to selecting (checking out) a version.

 Now, checkout the version you desire.
-We will use the final release of version 1.9.

 ```
 git checkout v1.8.0